 On Tumblr, when people reblog your content, they also have the right to modify it.
 This may not be the worst thing, but if you want your original content to remain untouched, Tumblr probably isn’t your best choice.

-While Tumblr allows you to be very creative with the multimedia content that you share, the outlet itself is standard.
+While Tumblr allows you to be very creative with the multimedia content that you share, especially amongst free blogging sites, the outlet itself is very standard.
 You don’t have the flexibility to extend your features or add custom themes.

 Similar to WordPress, Joomla is also an open-source CMS.
 And like with running a self-hosted WordPress site, you’ll be required to purchase your domain name and hosting plan in order to fully utilize this otherwise free blogging site.